turingschool/career-development-curriculum/module_three/resume_review_checklist.md

 - [ ] At least 3 projects are listed
 - [ ] Title is included
 - [ ] Technologies, frameworks, testing suite, etc. are all listed
-- [ ] 1-2 sentences of a brief description of the project is provided, which high level overview of what the project is and how it works
+- [ ] 1-2 sentences of a brief description of the project is provided, which is a high level overview of what the project is and how it works
 - [ ] Active link to project repository with a visual cue that it's a link
 - [ ] Active link to deployed application with a visual cue that it's a link
 - [ ] No grammatical or spelling errors